 - activities including travel and accommodation costs shall clearly be linked to the project and essential for its efficient implementation (i.e. participation in project meetings, onsite visits, meetings with the Programme Operator or other bodies, seminars, conferences etc.), - lump sum amounts shall be calculated on the basis of defined rules approved by the Programme Operator.
-Lump sum amounts are: - EUR 7,000 for all travels including study visits to the Donor States and - EUR 2,000 for all travels without study visits to the Donor States.
+Lump sum amounts are: - EUR 7,000 for all travels including study visits for Slovenian beneficiaries to Donor States or for Donor Project Partners to Slovenia or other Donor States and - EUR 2,000 for all travels without study visits for Slovenian beneficiaries to Donor States or for Donor Project Partners to Slovenia or other Donor States.